zacanger/niddesa/text/generated-translations/cullaniddesa/21-sinhala-amazon.md

 [APZ 101.3] (#apz101 .3) {#apz101 .3.ref .apz} "So Paradise”
 'So, 'is from that reason to the fact that it comes from sleep.
-The parathura is what tells Nirvana, the 'ion' tells the way.
+The parathura is what tells Nibbana, the 'ion' tells the way.
 'Saving '(This) is the adjustment of the tones.
 The order of the verses is indicated.

 Parayanaththuththugathanidadesno.